squizuk/fbac-docs/docs/1-configuration-1-general.md

 Number which indicates how many results should be displayed on front-end.

+>It passes a value to every individual instance, making it inheritable.

 | Parameter 	  | Type 	     | Default value 	| Required 	|
 |-------------	|----------- |--------------	|----------	|
 | showOnFront | `string/number`    | `''`                           | no       |